puzzle-star/SmartThings-IKEA-Tradfri-RGB/README.md

 immediately to be processed by other apps.

 Author: Pedro Garcia
-Date: 2017-09-10
+Date: 2017-09-17
+Version: 1.1

 TO DO:
- * Named colors (coming next)
- * Color event must send string with hue and saturation values instead of hex
- * setColor(hue:saturation) setHue() setSaturation()
  * Color presets
  * Enable debug logging on app settings
  * Remove custom code when ST correctly parses both all color attributes and multiple reporting in one message
+ * Color event should send string with hue and saturation values instead of hex, as per API reference, but when doing so, the color picker does not get updated

 Please refer to the SmartThings community forum post about this Device Handler for any comments, bux fixes. etc: https://community.smartthings.com/t/ikea-tradfri-rgb-bulbs-zigbee-with-cie-xy-color-scheme/98503